just-the-docs/just-the-docs/peopleops/evaluation/EVALUATION.md

 be a part of of other guilds, of course, but you will only be self-evaluating based on tasks from your main track.

+Please only fill the level you expect, and then if you pass (75%), do the level above.
+If you fail, the level below.

 ## Evaluation Questions by Job Level

 This section is used in the Process above for self-evaluation.